Ecommerce Recipe

 Deploy the Medusa Application#

-Our documentation has step-by-step guides to deploy your Medusa application, Medusa Admin, and the Next.js starter storefront.
+Our documentation also provides a step-by-step guides to deploy your Medusa application and the Next.js Starter Storefront.

 Deployment Guides

-Learn how to deploy the Medusa application, Medusa Admin, and Next.js starter storefront.
+Learn how to deploy the Medusa application and Next.js Starter Storefront.

 Add Custom Features#

-Along with the extensive ecommerce features, Medusa also provides the architecture and tools to customize and add new features.
+Along with the extensive ecommerce features, Medusa also provides the architecture and Framework to customize your application and build custom features that are tailored for your business use case.

-To learn how to develop customziations with Medusa, refer to the Medusa documentation
+To learn how to develop customziations with Medusa, refer to the Get Started documentation.

 Was this page helpful?